krwhlee15/woodbot-labs/Lab4/README.md

 - What could be expected consequences due to such behaviors?
 How it can affect the performance of Woodbot?
 > - It would be less stable
 > - It may drag more
+> - If the center of mass is really huge, then it may flip over the robot itself.

 ### Experiments
 - Try CoM of x =-0.04, -0.03, -0.02, -0.015 at least